noodlemin/sdn/README.md

 # Computer Communications and Networks
-- I gained practical experience with SDN, OpenFlow, and network security, enhancing your skills in network administration and programmable networks.
+- I gained practical experience with SDN, OpenFlow, and network security, enhancing my skills in network administration and programmable networks.